WebSocket Communication Protocol

 interface

-- Enters main loop waiting for events (audio input, audio output, scheduling tasks, etc.)
+- Enters the main loop waiting for events (audio input, audio output, scheduled tasks, etc.).

 - Device powers on, initializes